 1 Industrial Park

 |Tecate||3 Industrial Parks|

 Source: Invest in Baja

-New rules about which products qualify for duty-free status under USCMA come into force in 2020.
+New rules about which products qualify for duty-free status under USMCA come into force in 2020.
 They require products to have higher levels of North American Content (Regional Value Content) and limit the use of foreign components.
 This is expected to trigger a recalibration of the North America supply chain, which may make Tijuana even more attractive as a manufacturing hub.
 Foreign manufacturers are expected to open up new operations or increase their production in Tijuana so that their goods remain eligible to enter the North American market duty-free.

 Meanwhile, with Mexico looking to tilt its economy towards the Pacific, many Mexican manufacturers are increasing their links with Asia.
 The country has joined the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Pacific Alliance with Colombia, Peru and Chile, important signals that Mexico is determined to further open its doors to trade with Asia.

 Mexico is Hong Kong’s largest trading partner in Latin America – the leading destination in the region for its exports and the second most important source of its imports.
 That position is likely to be strengthened as Hong Kong and mainland Chinese companies search for Mexican partners so that they can tap into the North American market, while Mexican exporters look to make further inroads into the burgeoning Asian market.